libremfg/rhize-docs/content/deploy/backup/audit.md

     identifier:
 ---

-This guide shows you the procedure to backup your Audit Postgres database on your Rhize Kubernetes deployment.
+This guide shows you the procedure to backup your Audit PostgreSQL database on your Rhize Kubernetes deployment.

 ## Prerequisites